arsal95/SPI-Master-Slave-Communication-Protocol-using-VHDL/README.md

 ### State Diagram
 The state diagrams for Master and Slave are given below.
 * The SPI protocol has been implemented by the finite state machine with total 7 number of states for master and 11 states for slave.
-* The state machine is synchronized with ‘sclk’ and triggered with input signals ‘resetn’ and start.
+* The state machine is synchronized with ‘sclk’ and triggered with input signals ‘resetn’ and 'start'.

 | <img src="./Images/Master State Machine.JPG"> |
 |:--:|